mikahado/the-remind-notation/_notes/The Remind Notation.md

 C Am ( F G )
 parens chords are transition notes`

-" ^ " = carot indicates loop previous segment or chord
+" 2 " or " 4 ", etc. = number indicates specific amount times to loop

 `ex.
-Am Em *
+Am Em 3
-Am Em Am Em`
+Am Em Am Em Am Em`

-" < or >" = structural note: arrow points to home/root chord to be played first.
+" < or > " = structural note: arrow points to home/root chord to be played first.
 Then go back and forth with the chords on the opposite side of the operator

 `ex. a
 **C** > Bm F A == Bm C F C A C